El Dorado (Shakira album): Commercial performance

 El Dorado debuted at number 15 on the US Billboard 200, with 29,000 in the USA and 68,000 overall globally album-equivalent units.
 It was the sixth best-selling album of the week, selling 20,000 copies in its first week.
 The album debuted at number 2 on the Top Latin Albums chart, The album debuted at number-one on the Latin Pop Albums, becoming her seventh and holding the record for most number-one Latin Pop Albums among women.
 The album however topped the Top Latin Albums chart the following week, making it Shakira's sixth number 1 on the chart.
 El Dorado was also the biggest sales week for a Latin album in more than two years, with Gerardo Ortiz's Hoy Mas Fuerte (2015), being the last one to do so.
 It is also the best-selling Latin album for the first half year of 2017 in the US, with overall sales of 131,000 album-equivalent units.
 In Nielsen's 2017 year-end report, El Dorado is noted as having accumulated combined sales and track streams of 246,000 units in the United States.
 In May 2018, the album was certified nine-times platinum (Latin) in the country by the RIAA.
 In August 2018 Shakira received a plaque from Sony ATV Latin in Sunrise, Florida for achieving multiple number one singles throughout her career, and certifying the album as a Diamond record based on RIAA's Latin program.
 El Dorado ranks at No. 19 among the most successful Latin albums of the 2010s decade in the United States.

-In France El Dorado peaked at number 9, and by the end of 2017 the album sold over 33,000 copies.
-It was later certified Gold in the country for 50,000 copies sold.
+In France El Dorado peaked at number 9, and by the end of 2017 the album sold over 33,000 copies, becoming her lowest sales there since her eponymous album (2014).
+It was later certified Platinum in the country for 100,000 copies sold.